-Borislav Borisov Astronomical Center, University of Shumen, BG-9700 Shumen b.st.borisov@abv.bg (Submitted on 22.09.2011; Accepted on 06.01.2012)
+Borislav Borisov Astronomical Center, University of Shumen, BG-9700 Shumen b.st.borisov@abv.bg (Research report.
+Accepted on 03.01.2012)

 Abstract.
 To be able to explain more precisely the structure, origin and evolution of the Solar system we need to know more relations between orbital elements of the bodies in the Solar system.
-The aim of this work is to find relations between the synodic periods of the bodies in the Solar system, so that their ratio is a simple integer ratio, and to ask: Are they just a coincidence or is their origin a result of the evolution of the Solar system?
-Some relations between mean longitudes of the bodies in the Solar system that are similar to relationship between the mean longitudes of the Jupiter's satellites Io, Europa and Ganimed are also derived.
-The reason of the existence of some of them is explained.
-Further particular solutions of the four-body problem using the perturbation theory approach could explain the nature of others.
+The aim of this work is to find relations between the synodic periods of the bodies in the Solar system, so that their ratio is a simple integer ratio and to ask what is due to their existence.
+Whether are they just a coincidence or is their origin a result of the evolution of the Solar system?
+Also some relations between mean longitudes of the bodies in the Solar system that are similar to relationship between the mean longitudes of the Jupiter's satellites Io, Europa and Ganimed are derived.
+It is explained what is the reason of the existence of some of them.
+Further particular solutions of the four-body problem using the perturbation theory approach could explain the nature of other.
 A period of configuration repetition of three planets is defined.
-It is named a synodic (gr. $\sigma\nu\nu\sigma\delta$ - companion) period of three-planets because if the three planets are initially in a line from one side of the Sun, i.e. closest to each other, after this period they will be "companions" again.
+It is named a synodic (gr. $\sigma v \nu o \delta$ companion) period of three-planets because if the three planets are initially in a line from one side of the Sun, i.e. closest to each other, after this period they will be "companions" again.
 All the planets in the Solar system, the dwarf planets Ceres and Pluto, the first four discovered asteroids: 2 Pallas, 3 Juno, 4 Vesta, 5 Astraea and main resonant asteroids with Jupiter: 279 Thule (3:4), 153 Hilda (2:3), 108 Hecuba (1:2), 1362 Griqua (1:2), 8 Flora (2:7), 887 Alinda (1:3), 434 Hungaria (1:4) are objects of research in the current study and all of them are involved in three-planet resonances.
-In general the three-planet resonances are more numerous and more accurate than the two-planet orbital resonances.
+In general the three-planet resonances are more in number and more accurate than the two-planet orbital resonances.
 It was found that there are relations between the mean motions of four bodies.
-These four-planet resonances will be subject to a further study.
+These fourplanet resonances will be subject to a further study.
 Our initial calculations show that there is a relation between the mean motions of all terrestrial planets, dwarf planet Ceres and Jupiter and there is a relation between the mean motions of all giant planets and dwarf planet Pluto.
-More detailed study of such resonances could help to explain the structure and the origin of the Solar system.
+More detailed study of such resonances could be explained the structure and the origin of the Solar system.